EN TR

 Data Dependency

-Four countries only.
-UK, Swiss, Finnish, Turkish examples may not transfer globally.
+Five countries only.
+UK, Swiss, Finnish, Japanese, and Turkish examples may not transfer globally.

 Data Dependency